jsoniary-team/content/Website/website_content.md

 ### Web Application

-You get a web app to edit API docs, manage users, adjust team settings, update profile, & configure billing
+Edit API documentation, manage users, adjust team settings, update profile, & configure billing on our web application

 ### Auto-generate Documentation

-We automatically generate API documentation for your project by reading requests.
+Jsoniary automatically generates your project's API documentation by reading requests.
 Publish it to the web or use our editor to add more details.

 ### Jsoniary Editor

-User our web-based API editor to customize the content for your docs.
+User our web-based API editor to customize your API docs.
 We support Markdown, API Blueprint & Swagger API Description languages.

 ### Fast Auto Sync